Top of the range is engineers running multi-step agents against large repos. No budget gate. No personal cost signal.

 One invoice line: 'AI tooling — $XX,XXX'

-No team-level attribution
+Zero team-level attribution

-Surprises surfaced at quarterly review
+Surprises surface at quarterly review

-Engineers optimize for speed, not cost
+Engineers optimize for speed; cost is invisible

-CFO cannot connect spend to business outcomes
+CFO cannot connect spend to shipped work

-Per-team, per-use-case cost attribution in real-time
+Per-team, per-use-case attribution in real time

-Monthly budgets enforced at the proxy layer
+Monthly budgets enforced at the proxy, not by memo

-Model routing by task complexity (Haiku for autocomplete, Opus for agents)
+Model routing by task complexity — Haiku for autocomplete, Opus for agents

-Chargeback to business unit cost centers
+Chargeback to business unit cost centers, not absorbed by engineering

 ROI dashboard correlating token spend to shipped features

-Finance has a line item they understand and can plan
+Finance has a line item they understand and can plan against

 - model_name: claude-opus